 Findings from associate professor Yoshihiko Kadoya of Hiroshima University and Mostafa Saidur Rahim Khan of Nagoya University demonstrate that high levels of financial literacy significantly reduce the anxiety surrounding aging.
 The study asked individuals across Japan to complete a questionnaire that asked them to assess their financial acuity—including calculation skills, understanding of pricing behavior, and financial securities like stocks and bonds—as well as questions about their accumulated wealth, assets, and lifestyle.

 They were also asked to rate the level of anxiety they felt about their life beyond age 65.
 The more financially literate the individuals, the less anxiety they felt about their future.

 While the takeaway could encourage individuals to brush up on their finances to ease their anxiety over the future, Kadoya's message is to governments to provide programs that better support aging individuals.
 "People shouldn't spend time worrying about the future," he says.
 "That is why governments provide pensions, housing, and medical plans.
 If the perception is that these are not fulfilling their purpose then governments and providers need to look at making them more accessible."

 Looking to take control of your finances?
-Discover the one thing you should do to set yourself up for financial success in 2017.
+Discover the one thing you should do to set yourself up for financial success.